LoginRadius/engineering-portal/content/react-context-api-guide-with-Example/index.md

     const ColorContext = React.createContext("white");
     export default ColorContext;

-To use this context all over the components, we have to use provider.
+To use this context all over the components, we have to use the provider.
 According to React document, every context object comes with a Provider React component that allows consuming components to subscribe to context changes.

 ### Providing Context